Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Conclusion

 \section{Conclusion}

-We introduced the open-source software package 'Reddy', which serves as toolbox for eddy-covariance data processing and analysis, accompanied by a detailed documentation and a set of jupyter notebooks introducing new users to eddy-covariance data analysis.
-We showcased the applicability of 'Reddy' by analyzing a case study of stable boundary layer dynamics at an alpine tundra site, for spectral analysis during ice-cover transition at a boreal lake and for fitting flux-variance relations at a permafrost peatland.
+We introduced the open-source software package \texttt{Reddy}, which serves as toolbox for EC data processing and analysis, accompanied by a detailed documentation and a set of Jupyter notebooks introducing new users to EC data analysis.
+Compared to existing software packages, \texttt{Reddy} is deliberately modular: processing, analysis, and visualization steps can be flexibly combined in an iterative ("re‑evaluation") workflow.
+This makes it straightforward to tailor data processing to site-specific and flow-dependent conditions, and thus to systematically investigate turbulence in heterogeneous environments.
+We showcase \texttt{Reddy} by analyzing a case study of stable boundary layer dynamics at an alpine tundra site, for spectral analysis during ice-cover transition at a boreal lake and for fitting flux-variance relations at a palsa mire.